22.214.171.124 Intervention by Invasion

 There are several scenarios in which governments decide to invade another country, with ‘boots on the ground’, in order to protect groups of people:

-- Governments have tried to protect their citizens by attacking terrorist bases in other countries to neutralise a threat and to deter further aggression.
-For example, Israel invaded Lebanon in 2006 in what was described by the Economist as A surge of anger, in response to provocation by Hezbollah; it also invaded Gaza in August 2011 in response to rocket attacks by Hamas.
+● Governments have tried to protect their citizens by attacking terrorist bases in other countries to neutralise a threat and to deter further aggression.
+For example, Israel invaded Lebanon in 2006 in what was described by the Economist as A surge of anger, in response to provocation by Hezbollah.

-- A country might intervene in the affairs of another in order to protect a group of vulnerable people.
-That was the quoted reason why, as reported by the BBC, Russian tanks enter South Ossetia in 2008.
+● A country might intervene in the affairs of another in order to protect a group of vulnerable people.
+That was the quoted reason why, as reported by the BBC, Russian tanks enter South Ossetia (which is a province of Georgia) in 2008.

-In all these examples, the population of the country carrying out the invasion is keenly aware of the action.
-It is seen as a ‘foreign war’, which might be popular for a while if the cause is seen as just, so the politicians who make the decision to invade enjoy a temporary political legitimacy (6.3.6) – but wars become increasingly unpopular if they drag on.
+In all these examples, the invader’s population is keenly aware of the action.
+They see it as a ‘foreign war’, which might be popular for a while if the cause is seen as just, so the politicians who make the decision to invade enjoy a temporary political legitimacy (6.3.6) – but such wars become increasingly unpopular if they drag on.